pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20032053.png?raw=true">

-By joining the challenge, our ow that we have formally joined the Data Challenge, we can start our process of developing a project.
+Once after we have joined the challenge, we can start our process of developing a project.
 As a first step, we will explore the NDP's Catalog to identify our data source.

 ## Catalog